Inal the Great: Dating of Inal

 In a letter sent by the Kabardian princes to Elizaveta Petrovna in 1753, they stated that Inal lived during the reign of Canbek-Khan I of Crimea.
 Canbek-Khan's reign is dated between 1476 and 1478.
 This suggests that two different Inals may have lived at different times, and over time these figures could have been merged in collective memory.

 Al-Mu'ayyad Shaykh was a Circassian-born slave who ascended to the Mamluk throne in the first half of the 15th century after the son of Barquq.
 He was brought to Egypt at a young age and bought by Sultan Barquq, for a high price due to his noble origin.
-According to Badr ad-Din Mahmud al-Ayni, who wrote Shaykh’s biography and contemporary to him, Shaykh was the son of the fourth hereditary leader of a tribe called Karamuk; according to Khotko, Karamuk was a variant of the Italian sources’ spelling Kremuk.
+According to Badr ad-Din Mahmud al-Ayni, who wrote Shaykh's biography and contemporary to him, Shaykh was the son of the fourth hereditary leader of a tribe called Karamuk; according to Khotko, Karamuk was a variant of the Italian sources' spelling Kremuk.
 Therefore, tracing back five generations from Shaykh to his 5th-generation grandfather places the latter in the early 14th century.
 Thus, it is possible to estimate the period in which the founder of the princely dynasty lived.
 Khotko suggested that Boletuqo was the founder (the 5th-generation grandfather of Shaykh) of the Boletuqo dynasty, and since Inal Bek and Boletuqo lived during the same period according to this suggestion, there may be a connection between them.
 Because this time period is also contemporaneous with the individual named Inal Bek, who protected Özbek Khan.

-If we accept the oral tradition that Inal’s son was Beslan and Beslan’s son was Kanoko, Inal can be dated to the mid-15th century, in a manner consistent with the information recorded from the Kabardian princes.
-The Battle of Kizburun mentioned in the oral sources has been dated to 1535/1536 by the head of the Department of Medieval and Modern History at the Humanitarian Research Institute of Kabardino-Balkaria, Zaurbek Kojev.
-According to these oral accounts and the Circassian folk song that recounts the battle, Kanoko and his grandchildren also participated in the battle.
-If Kanoko was between 60 and 70 years old at that time, this places Inal’s life in the middle of the 15th century.
+If we accept the oral tradition that Inal's son was Beslan and Beslan's son was Qanoqo, Inal can be dated to the mid-15th century, in a manner consistent with the information recorded from the Kabardian princes.
+The Battle of Kyzburun mentioned in the oral sources has been dated to 1537/1538 by the head of the Department of Medieval and Modern History at the Humanitarian Research Institute of Kabardino-Balkaria, Zaurbek Kojev.
+According to these oral accounts and the Circassian folk song that recounts the battle, Qanoqo and his grandchildren also participated in the battle.
+If Qanoqo was between 60 and 70 years old at that time, this places Inal's life in the middle of the 15th century.

 Frédéric Montpéreux mistakenly suggests that Inal lived at the beginning of the 16th century, because he identified Tsapdia Inal Dafit mentioned in a 1509 battle in Georgian chronicles as the same person.